XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

 - **Game Design**: Managing game loops, randomness, and player interaction.

 ---

-## Feedback and Support
-We’d love to hear how the game works in your classroom!
-Share feedback, student modifications, or ideas for improvements.

-- **GitHub Repository**: [Insert your school lab GitHub repo link here]
-- **Contact**: [Insert your contact information here]

 ---
 ## How Students Start the Serial Console
-The easiest and most recommended way for students to interact with the game is through **Thonny’s serial console**.
+The easiest way for students to interact with the game is through **Thonny’s serial console**.
 Here’s how:

 1. **Set Up Thonny**:
    - Ensure Thonny is installed on the school PCs (download from [thonny.org](https://thonny.org)).